-Durham and Regional Affairs staff have loved working with members of the Duke Homebuyers Club during the past year, and we are thrilled by the progress members have made toward homeownership and building strong financial habits.
+Durham and Community Affairs staff have loved working with members of the Duke Homebuyers Club during the past year, and we are thrilled by the progress members have made toward homeownership and building strong financial habits.
 Read on to learn about how the Duke Homebuyers Club was born — this piece ran online at www.durhammag.com.

 When Duke University kicked off its Southside Housing Incentive Program last year, the goal was to encourage Duke employees to become some of the first stable homeowners in the revitalized Southside neighborhood.
 The initiative, offered to employees meeting certain income qualifications, was one of several ways that Duke partnered with the City of Durham and Self-Help to support the restoration of historic Southside.